Linkage principle for small quantum groups: Andersen--Jantzen--Soergel categories

-\begin{proof} One can construct Verma and simple modules in ${}_{U}\cG$ like in the AJS categories, see for instance \cite{BT}.
-Given an algebra map $\pi:U^0\longrightarrow\ku$, let us denote of $\Delta(\pi)$ and $L(\pi)$ the corresponding Verma module and simple modules in ${}_{U}\cG$.
-Namely, $L(\pi)$ coincides with the image of $L_{\ku}(0)$ under the forgetful functor.
+\begin{proof} Since $U$ is finite-dimensional, one can construct Verma and simple modules in ${}_{U}\cG$ like in the AJS categories, see for instance \cite{BT}.
+Given an algebra map $\pi:U^0\longrightarrow\ku$, let us denote by $\Delta(\pi)$ and $L(\pi)$ the corresponding Verma module and simple modules in ${}_{U}\cG$.
+Namely, $L(\pi)$ coincides with the image under the forgetful functor of the simple object $L_{\ku}(0)$ of the AJS category $\cC_\ku$ associated to $\pi$.
 We claim that every simple module in ${}_{U}\cG$ belonging to the same block of $L(\pi)$ is isomorphic to the image of $L_{\ku}(\mu)$ under the forgetful functor for some $\mu$ in the principal block of $\cC_{\ku}$.
 In fact, suppose that $L(\mu)$ is a simple module in ${}_{U}\cG$ and

 is a non trivial extension.
 Let $m_\mu$ be a highest-weight vector in $L(\mu)$ and $m\in M$ such that its image in $L(\pi)$ is a highest-weight vector.
 Then $m$ generates $M$ and there is $u_\mu\in U_\mu$ such that $m_\mu=u_\mu \cdot m$.
 Let $s\in U^0$.
 Hence